justSem/r-selfhosted-security/README.md

   @ImTheNachoMan maintains a well-rounded guide into security on Linux platforms, as well trying to teach people why this security matters

+* ZeroTier One -  A guide to a self-hostable L2/L3 WAN [here](https://github.com/justsem/r-selfhosted-security/guides-by-topic/Zerotier.md)

+  Credit goes to @d-rickyy-b for his hard work!

 ### Beginner